 According to Bustle, it is mostly true, with some parts embellished to add drama, like any series.
 They also state that some of the characters’ names have been changed for their real-life counterparts’ protection.
-But many of the of the scenes that feel over-the-top actually happened.
+But many of the scenes that feel over-the-top actually happened.

 The Guardian interviewed Escobar’s son, Sebastian Marroquin, and he said his father was so wealthy that he had helicopters at his disposal.
 So, when he escaped on a helicopter, that really happened.